open/close all folders

 - Renaissance Man: Has an understanding of a vast knowledge of fields, speaks several languages, has skills in martial arts, cooking, theater, natural sciences, and history (although lacking the specialized knowledge of Ami).
 This is fitting considering some people like to nickname him "The Japanese Batman."

-- Savvy Guy, Energetic Girl: The Savvy Guy to Usagi's Energetic Girl (in the anime only).
+- Savvy Guy, Energetic Girl: The Savvy Guy to Usagi's Energetic Girl, specially in the first anime.

 - Sensitive Guy and Manly Man: Manly Man to Motoki's Sensitive Guy.